-Not all red meats are the same color, though — color is influenced by factors like diet, sex, exercise, species, and especially age, which can produce darker-colored meat.
+Not all red meat is the same color, though — color is influenced by many factors for the animal raised for the meat, including:

-Raw poultry can sometimes have a bluish tone to the meat or bright-yellow skin, which might seem strange if you’re used to pink iridescent meat and whiter skin.
-As with red meat, the color variations result from differences in diet, breed, exercise, and age.
+As with red meat, the color variations in raw poultry can result from differences in diet, breed, exercise, and age.
 Poultry can also change in color when frozen.